Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/complete-text.md

 ## Description
 <div class="divider"></div>

-The Complete Text Node allows using Generative AI for creating relevant content.
+The GPT Prompt Node allows using Generative AI for creating relevant content.
 To do that, you need to add a text prompt that helps Generative AI continue the text.

 Before using this Node, set the Generative AI provider in the [Settings](../../generative-ai.md#set-up-generative-ai).